DanCardin/sqlalchemy-declarative-extensions/README.md

 ## Alembic-utils

-Currently, the set of supported declarative objects is essentially non-overlapping with [Alembic-utils](https://github.com/olirice/alembic_utils).
-However in principle, there's no reason that objects supported by this library couldn't begin to overlap (views, functions, triggers); and one might begin to question when to use which library.
+Currently, the set of supported declarative objects is largely non-overlapping with [Alembic-utils](https://github.com/olirice/alembic_utils).
+However in principle, there's no reason that objects supported by this library couldn't begin to overlap (functions, triggers); and one might begin to question when to use which library.

-First, it's likely that this library can/should grow handlers for objects already supported by alembic-utils.
-In particular, it's likely that any future support in this library for something like a view could easily accept an `alembic_utils.pg_view.PGView` definition and handle it directly.
-The two libraries are likely fairly complementary in that way, although it's important to note some of the differences.
+Note that where possible this library tries to support alembic-utils native objects as stand-ins for the objects defined in this library.
+For example, `alembic_utils.pg_view.PGView` can be declared instead of a `sqlalchemy_declarative_extensions.View`, and we will internally coerce it into the appropriate type.
+Hopefully this eases any transitional costs, or issues using one or the other library.

 Alembic utils:

-- Is more directly tied to Alembic and specifically provides functionality for autogenerating DDL for alembic, as the name might imply.
+1. Is more directly tied to Alembic and specifically provides functionality for autogenerating DDL for alembic, as the name might imply.
 It does **not** register into sqlalchemy's event system.

-- Requires one to explicitly find/include the objects one wants to track with alembic.
+2. Requires one to explicitly find/include the objects one wants to track with alembic.

-- It provides direct translation of individual entities (like a single, specific `PGGrantTable`).
+3. Declares single, specific object instances (like a single, specific `PGGrantTable`).
+This has the side-effect that it can only track included objects.
+It cannot, for example, remove objects which should not exist due to their omission.

-- In most cases, it appears to define a very "literal" interface (for example, `PGView` accepts the whole view definition as a raw literal string), rather than an abstracted one.
+4. In most cases, it appears to define a very "literal" interface (for example, `PGView` accepts the whole view definition as a raw literal string), rather than attempting to either abstract the objects or accept abstracted (like a `select` object) definition.

+5. Appears to only be interested in supporting PostgreSQL.

 By contrast, this library:

-- SqlAlchemy is the main dependency and registration point.
-The primary function of the library is to register into sqlalchemy's event system to ensure that a `metadata.create_all` performs the requisite statements to ensure the state of the database matches the declaration.
+1. SqlAlchemy is the main dependency and registration point (Alembic is, in fact, an optional dependency).
+   The primary function of the library is to declare the underlying objects.
+And then registration into sqlalchemy's event system, or registration into alembic's detection system are both optional features.

-  This library does **not** require alembic, but it does (optionally) perform a similar function by way of enabling autogeneration support for non-native objects.

-- Perhaps a technical detail, but this library registers the declaratively stated objects directly on the metadata/declarative-base.
+2. Perhaps a technical detail, but this library registers the declaratively stated objects directly on the metadata/declarative-base.
 This allows the library to automatically know the intended state of the world, rather than needing to discover objects.

-- The intended purpose of the supported objects is to declare what the state of the world **should** look like.
+3. The intended purpose of the supported objects is to declare what the state of the world **should** look like.
 Therefore the function of this library includes the (optional) **removal** of objects detected to exist which are not declared (much like alembic does for tables).

-Whereas alembic-utils only operates on objects you create entities for.
-- As much as possible, this library provides more abstracted interfaces for defining objects.
+4. As much as possible, this library provides more abstracted interfaces for defining objects.
-  This is particularly important for objects like roles/grants where not every operation is a create or delete (in contrast to something like a view).
+   This is particularly important for objects like roles/grants where not every operation is a create or delete (in contrast to something like a view), where a raw SQL string makes it impossible to diff two different a-like objects.

+5. Tries to define functionality in cross-dialect terms and only where required farm details out to dialect-specific handlers.
+Not to claim that all dialects are treated equally (currently only PostgreSQL has first-class support), but technically, there should be no reason we wouldn't support any supportable dialect.
+Today SQLite (for whatever that's worth), and MySQL have **some** level of support.